theripper93/wall-height/README.md

 This module is likely incompatible with modules which modify token vision.

+**Token Lean**: Wall Height is currently incompatible with Token Lean

 ## License

 Licensed under the GPLv3 License (see [LICENSE](LICENSE)).